Mount Carmel Cemetery (Queens)

 Mount Carmel Cemetery is a Jewish cemetery located within the Cemetery Belt in Queens, New York City that opened in 1906.
 The main section is in Glendale, Queens, and has more than 85,000 occupied plots.
 A new section was opened in nearby Ridgewood.
 It was built as part of the Rural Cemetery Act, a New York City ban on new Manhattan cemeteries effective 1850, which led to the opening of new ones in Brooklyn and Queens that form an area collectively called the Cemetery Belt.
+The original plot of The Workers Circle is located in the cemetery, including the Honor Row, where many of the most prominent figures of Jewish life in New York City and Eastern Europe were buried.